 Field-hunting tip

-Look in hydrothermal sulfide veins country — that is the host setting where roshchinite typically forms.
+Look in hydrothermal sulfide veins country, the host setting where roshchinite typically forms.
 If you start seeing galena, sphalerite, pyrite in float, you are in the right ground.
 Field specimens usually show a equant crystals habit, so train your eye for that shape before scanning the outcrop.